-One of the most symbolic days on the Australian calendar will be commemorated in a whole new way this year, with no dawn services or street marches, no two-up at the pub or family barbecues in the backyard.
-Instead, we’ll mark Anzac Day from our living rooms and driveways, as we remember them - the heroic armed forces.
+It's one of the most symbolic days on the Australian calendar and in post-COVID Australia, we are encouraged to commemorate Anzac Day from our living rooms, backyards and driveways, as we remember the heroic armed forces.

-Here are some ways you can mark our national day of remembrance at home:
+Here are some ways you can mark our national day of remembrance at home with kids

 Live Stream Dawn and Commemorative Services